90% pain relief after one treatment and 100% cured after a second one! Please watch the testimonial.

 The Ultrasonic Pain Relief device is a novel proprietary physical therapy modality, incorporating unique ultrasound technology, for the effective treatment of nociceptive and neuropathic

 Ultrasound has been used by physical therapists as a non-invasive therapeutic treatment since the 1940s and is used to treat a range of musculoskeletal disorders.
-However, there are limitations.
+However, answering the question what is tennis elbow and what were the techniques used in the olden days, there are limitations.

 The therapeutic effects of conventional ultrasound treatment are achieved by applying a transducer to the affected area, which emits sound waves at a frequency of between 0.7 and 3.3 MHz.
 The sound waves pass through the skin, vibrating or oscillating tissue in the treatment area.
 However, the intensity of the waves decreases as they are absorbed, and effective deep tissue penetration is rarely attained.